TomLXXVI/python-hvac/docs/examples/air_conditioning/example_05/part_load_operation.md

 coil is active, unless the cooling coil controller can increase the cooling air setpoint temperature to get at the required state of supply air needed to maintain the zone air temperature setpoint.
-However, only when the mixed air has a higher temperature than the required supply air temperature, the mixed air can be cooled to the required supply air temperature.
+However, only when the mixed air at the entrance of the cooling coil has a higher temperature than the required supply air temperature, the mixed air can be cooled to the required supply air temperature.
 Otherwise, the cooling coil should be turned off.
 If the cooling coil controller has a fixed setpoint temperature, the cooling coil is always turned off when the mass flow rate of supply air is at its minimum limit, whatever the temperature of the mixed air might be.